 See the precursor to this article: Are Doctors Addicted to Prescribing Opioids?

 BoardVitals is a leading provider of online board review, maintenance of certification, and continuing education activities for physicians, nurses, and other healthcare professionals.
 BoardVitals has served 100,000 medical and healthcare professionals and 300 institutions since it was founded in 2013.
 Are you currently studying for your Pain Medicine Board Exam?
-With over 800 Pain Medicine questions, a Free Trial is a great place to start reviewing.
+With more than 650 Pain Medicine questions, a Free Trial is a great place to start reviewing.
 This bank has been written and reviewed by licensed physicians who have recently taken the exam.

 About the Author Deborah Chiaravalloti is an award-winning writer and former hospital executive.
 Her insider experience helps healthcare clients launch medical procedures, products including artificial intelligence software and knowledge sharing platforms.
 Deborah writes websites, blogs, opinion pieces, and marketing strategy for elder care, health care consumerism, revenue cycle management (RCM), and the business of healthcare.
 Her printed pieces have been published and her radio shows syndicated nationally.
 Deborah is a lead consultant for Upwork where she is ranked in the Top 10% of 2 million Upwork writers.